Paignton Zoo case study

 Lines of active customer data have been collected

-School children visiting the zoo annually
+School people visiting the zoo annually

 Of users (under 24 years of age) protected by content filtering